cronvel/spellcast/doc/events.md

 * enterScene: the book enter a new scene
 * leaveScene: the book is leaving the current scene
-* nextList (nexts, undecidedRoles , timeout , isUpdate): the user should make a choice between multiple alternative, `nexts` is an array of object containing those alternatives, where:
+* nextList (nexts, undecidedRoles, timeout, isUpdate): the user should make a choice between multiple alternative, `nexts` is an array of object containing those alternatives, where:
 	* label `string` contains the text describing the choice
 	* image `url` if set, the choice as an image that would usually be displayed as an icon